Fatima-css/aws-three-tier-vpc-architecture-project/README.md

 ### Security Groups

-Security Groups act as firewalls at the instance level.
+Security Groups act as firewalls at the instance level (stateful).
 They decide who can talk to what.

 > **Note:** Always pick the `3-tier-vpc`, not the Default VPC.

-**External Load Balancer SG**
+**1. Internet-Facing Load Balancer Security Group**
 - **Purpose:** The “front door” for the app, that takes traffic from internet users.
-- **Rule:** Allow HTTP (80) from my IP (for testing).
+- **Inbound Rule:** Allow HTTP (80) from my IP (for testing).
 Only my computer can reach the load balancer on port 80.
-- **Rule:** Allow all outbound traffic
+- **outbound rule is the default:** This is the default, necessary rule that permits the load balancer to forward traffic *out* to the Web Tier instances.

 <img src="vpc/Load-balancer-SG.png" alt="Load Balancer Security Group" width="600"/>